kungfukennyg/leetcode/README.md

 ## Notable
 I am particularly proud of my solutions for the following problems.
-I achieved near 100th percentile in execution time on these, and have included a copy of the writeups I submitted to leetcode.com
+I achieved near 100th percentile in execution time and/or space on these, and have included a copy of the writeups I submitted to leetcode.com.
+These solutions also contain benchmarks demonstrating their efficacy on high-N inputs.
 - [388 - Longest Absolute File Path](388-longest-abs-file-path/writeup.md)
 ![](388-longest-abs-file-path/submission.png)